Key Lime Pie Bars

 By Averie Sunshine

-There's plenty of bold lime flavor in these easy bars that are a twist on the classic pie everyone loves!
-The perfect make-ahead dessert for potlucks!
+💚🍋 There’s plenty of bold lime flavor in these EASY bars that are a twist on the classic pie everyone loves!
+This is the perfect make-ahead dessert for potlucks and parties!
+Light and fresh, tart yet sweet, and always a favorite!

 Prep Time: 15 minutes